ralph-mcardell/dibase-rpi-python/README.txt

-If using an iterable sequence of Boolean values to represent the values of the individual GPIO pins passed to write or returned from read then the items in such sequences are taken to be in the same order in reation to GPIO pins as the pin ids sequence passed to *open_pingroup*.
+If using an iterable sequence of Boolean values to represent the values of the individual GPIO pins passed to write or returned from read then the items in such sequences are taken to be in the same order in relation to GPIO pins as the pin ids sequence passed to *open_pingroup*.

 The object returned from *open_pingroup* will have operations